black-sheepp/AI-talkingdocs/README.md

 On the back-end, I used Node.js with Express.js for handling requests and MongoDB to store user information and manage user logins.
 To keep things secure, I used JSON Web Tokens for user authentication, making sure that only authorized users could access certain parts of the project.

 For handling PDF files, I used a tool called Multer to store the files and their locations in the database.
-Then, I processed the uploaded PDFs, breaking them into smaller parts and storing them in a special storage system provided by Langchain.
+Then, I processed the uploaded PDFs, breaking them into smaller parts and storing them in a HNSW Vector Store provided by Langchain.

 Working with Langchain, which is a new topic for me to explore, was a bit challenging at first.
 But I found it interesting and decided to dive deeper into it.
 Through research and learning, I managed to overcome the challenges and come up with a unique solution that aligns with the project's goals.
 This journey expanded my skills and gave me a better understanding of the possibilities offered by advanced technology like Langchain and RAG.